TimSevereijns/JSON-Utilities/README.md

 Generally speaking, any container type whose `value_type` is a `std::pair<..., ...>` will be converted to a JSON object.

-## Deserialization
+# Deserialization

 Deserialization is also supported!
+In fact, deserialization can be achieved in two distinct ways, either via a DOM, or by using a SAX parser.

+Let's start with the DOM workflow.

+## Deserialization via DOM

-Suppose we have a simple JSON object (containing integer values) that we'd like to deserialize:
+Suppose we have a simple JSON object that we'd like to deserialize:

 ```JSON
 {"key_one":1,"key_two":2,"key_three":3}